 - Qualified Medicare Beneficiary (QMB): Helps pay Medicare Part A and Part B premiums, and other cost-sharing (like deductibles, coinsurance, and copayments).
 (Some people with QMB are also eligible for full Medicaid benefits (QMB+).) - Specified Low-Income Medicare Beneficiary (SLMB): Helps pay Part B premiums.
-(Some people with SLMB are also eligible for full Medicaid benefits (SLMB+).) - Qualified Individual (QI): Helps pay Part B premiums. - Qualified Disabled & Working Individuals (QDWI): Helps pay Part A premiums.
+(Some people with SLMB are also eligible for full Medicaid benefits (SLMB+).) - Qualified Individual (QI): Helps pay Part B premiums. - Qualified Disabled & Working Individual (QDWI): Helps pay Part A premiums.

-To find out more about Medicaid and its programs, contact the Alabama Medicaid Agency.
+If you have questions about the assistance you get from Medicaid, contact the Alabama Medicaid Agency.

-Method Alabama Medicaid Agency - Contact Information CALL 1-800-362-1504 or 1-334-242-5000 Available 8 a.m. to 4:30 p.m., Monday through Friday.
-TTY 1-800-253-0799 This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.
+Method Alabama Medicaid Agency - Contact Information CALL 1-800-362-1504 or 1-334-242-5000 Available 8 a.m. to 4:30 p.m., Monday through Friday. ТТҮ 1-800-253-0799 This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.
 WRITE Alabama Medicaid Agency 501 Dexter Avenue Montgomery, AL 36104 WEBSITE www.medicaid.alabama.gov